 This means that masking requires conscious energy, while for NTs, the same presentation takes little to no energy.

-Though an autistic woman can sometimes end up doing some masking subconsciously, it’s still, overall, a conscious act that requires cognitive workload.
+Though an autistic woman can sometimes end up doing some masking subconsciously from having done it for so long, it’s still, overall, a conscious act that requires cognitive workload.

 Eventually, the workload exceeds capacity, leading to autistic burnout, which can damage mental health.